StephenLovino/mba/README.md

-# Valour Template Clone
+# MBA Webinar Site

-A React clone of the Valour course creator template from [valourtemplate.framer.website](https://valourtemplate.framer.website).
-This project replicates the exact design, layout, and visual elements of the original Framer template.
+React site for the MBA webinar, styled to match our design system and content.

 ## Features